silverstripe/silverstripe-framework/docs/en/05_Contributing/00_Issues_and_Bugs.md

 ## Reporting Bugs

-If you have discovered a bug in SilverStripe, we'd be glad to hear about it - well written bug reports can be half of the solution already!
+If you have discovered a bug in Silverstripe, we'd be glad to hear about it - well written bug reports can be half of the solution already!

 Before submitting a bug: